Stay at the hospice

 Sometimes, you may need a break from the 24-hour care your child needs.

-We understand this and can offer stays at our children's in-patient unit.
+This is where the In Patient unit can help.
+The children’s in-patient unit is a purpose-built facility that opened in 2000.
 We have five children's beds in four bedrooms and a double room so brothers and sisters can stay together if they wish.
+The building is wheelchair accessible and disability friendly.
 Aside from short breaks, we offer a place for you and your child to stay when our specialist care and support is needed.

 Why would my child stay at the hospice?